 You alone are responsible for your academic record.
 If you are thinking about withdrawing and don't take action, you will experience potentially serious problems.
 Be proactive, assess your situation, inform yourself of deadlines and rules, seek advice and help in decision making.
 There are lots of resources available to help you.

-You will receive a "J" instead of a "W" for a final grade.
-A "J" grade is equivalent to a zero in your average.
+If you stop attending class and do not write the final exam, you will receive a "J" instead of a "W" for a final grade.
+A "J" grade is a failure and is equivalent to a zero in your average.
 "J" grade(s) are a permanent part of your record; you will not be able to erase them.
 You could go into probationary or unsatisfactory standing as a result of "J" grade(s).